Protecting the “Grand Canyon of the Eel River”

 Our Role

 For many years, our partners at the Wildlands Conservancy (TWC) owned a 3,000-acre portion of the Lone Pine Ranch.
 But in 2019, they sought The Conservation Fund’s help to protect the remaining 26,000 acres.
-With a generous low-interest loan from the Packard Foundation, TCF acquired Area 3 of the map, the last 8,000-acre parcel of the original 30,000-acre ranch.
+With a generous low-interest loan from the Packard Foundation, TCF acquired Area 3 on the map, the last 8,000-acre parcel of the original 30,000-acre ranch.

 Protecting the Grand Canyon of the Eel River Californias Lone Pine Ranch map